BaadMaro/CTF/Challenges/WEB/spaceBox/README.md

 ```
 ## Feedback for author

-- Try to create a docker image for the challenge.
+- Try to create a docker image setup for the challenge.
 - It better to have the login page show you "user/password incorrect" message in the same page after bad login attempt.
 Also you can manage login workflow with the same file login.php no need for cookies.php
 - If you login with user hamza it's better to change text at index.php to show login as hamza, hide the logout and edit the welcome message
 - Posts upload need a fix : file_put_contents("posts/".$filename."php", $content); --> file_put_contents("posts/".$filename.".php", $content);